 Anxiety is an over-worried, irrational, state of fear; when the mind instantly goes to the worst possible outcome.
 Counselling, especially when it employs mindfulness techniques, can help you to greatly reduce feelings of anxiety.
+For clients who do not need to complete the entire counselling program, single session therapy (SST) is available.
+The cost is $125 per session and more sessions can be arranged as needed.

 Anxiety Therapy is designed to help clients cope with feelings of anxiety which affects their everyday functioning.
 Anxiety is a disorder caused by fear, trepidation, nervousness, worrying and in extreme cases, panic.
 Mild anxiety is considered normal during certain stressful situations such as taking an exam, speaking in public or during an interview.
 Severe anxiety can have a serious effect on one’s life and interfere with one’s ability to sleep and/or function in a normal manner.